 - a.
-A minimum of one written evaluation per semester based on supervisory visits by the principal or conference office of education personnel. - b.
-A written professional development plan completed by the employee based on the written evaluations and self-evaluation.

-- c.
-One conference per semester with the employee by the principal and/or office of education personnel based on the supervisory visits and the professional development plan. - d Copies of each written evaluation and professional development plan shall be given to the employee, principal, and maintained on file at the conference office of education.
+A minimum of one written performance evaluation per semester based on supervisory visits by the principal or conference office of education personnel. - b.
+A written professional growth plan completed by the employee based on the written performance evaluation a self-evaluation, and data that may be derived from evaluative surveys of parents, students, and peers. - c.
+One conference per semester with the employee by the principal and/or office of education personnel based on the supervisory visits and the professional growth plan. - d Copies of each written performance evaluation and professional growth plan shall be given to both the employee and principal and maintained on file at the conference office of education.